ids-s1-21/project-TROUT1/data/README.md

 - `Location`: district of the property (categorical)
 - `City/County`: city/county of the property (categorical)
 - `Postal Code`: postcode of the property (character)

+This data file has 3480 rows and 11 columns